top of page

 The rhyming poem states how ideal marriage is for the first three days, until the bliss is interrupted by a wife who nags about the need to replenish basic food essentials - the mundane and practical realities of married life become evident after just a few days!
 ‘Barzellette’, such as the one above, were shared orally from one generation to the next; they were catchy, easy to memorise and fun to recite - and cleverly reflected elements of truth.

-To mark the end of Cuncia and Sarvu’s period of isolation, a few significant practices took place on the final day.
-In the morning, Cuncia removed the ‘Primu Lettu’ bed linen and completely remade the bed with fresh, new ‘biancheria’ - logically referred to as ‘Secundu Lettu’ (Second Bed).
+To mark the end of Concetta and Salvatore’s period of isolation, a few significant practices took place on the final day.
+In the morning, Concetta removed the ‘Primu Lettu’ bed linen and completely remade the bed with fresh, new ‘biancheria’ - logically referred to as ‘Secundu Lettu’ (Second Bed).
 The pillowcases, sheets and bedspread were all homemade and handcrafted, and had been stored in her glory box to be used specifically for this occasion.
-Cuncia made sure her bed was immaculate and well presented, knowing that female guests visiting her home later that afternoon would expect an invitation to view the bedroom.
+Concetta made sure her bed was immaculate and well presented, knowing that female guests visiting her home later that afternoon would expect an invitation to view the bedroom.
 She could almost predict their admiration for the silk bedspread with its lush, crimson colour and their compliments upon noticing the intricate hand embroidered "T C" monogram of her initials on the sheets.

 As Concetta and Salvatore were adjusting to the first few weeks of married life …